 We have entered into employment offer letter agreements with each of our named executive officers.
-Each of the offer letters with our named executive officers provides for (or provided for, with respect to Dr. Agarwal following his last day of employment) at-will employment and sets forth the initial compensation arrangements for the executive officer, including with respect to the executive officer's initial base salary, annual target cash bonus opportunity, and new hire equity awards (each of which, to the extent outstanding as of December 31, 2022, is disclosed in more detail in the table below titled "Outstanding Equity Awards at Fiscal Year-End").
-Mr. Cassidy's and Dr. Agarwal's offer letter agreements were negotiated by Dr. Harr and approved by either our Board or compensation committee.
-Dr. Harr's offer letter was negotiated and approved by our Board.
-Dr. Agarwal's offer letter is described below because it covered Dr. Agarwal during 2022 but was superseded by the Transition Agreement described above.
+Each such offer letter agreement provides for (or provided for, with respect to Dr. Williams following the Termination Date) at-will employment and sets forth the initial compensation arrangements for the applicable executive officer, including with respect to initial base salary, annual target cash bonus opportunity, and new hire equity awards (each of which, to the extent outstanding as of December 31, 2023, is disclosed in more detail in the table below titled "Outstanding Equity Awards at Fiscal Year-End").
+Mr. Hardy's and Dr. Williams' offer letter agreements were negotiated by Dr. Harr and approved by either our Board or compensation committee.
+Dr. Harr's offer letter agreement was negotiated and approved by our Board.